 grains.
 As always, don't forget to include your strategic midmorning and

-midafternoon snacks.
+midafternoon snacks, which should contain some protein and fiber.
 The trick is to continue eating as close to your normal

-schedule as possible so that you arrive at the holiday meal no hungrier than
+schedule as possible so that you arrive at the big holiday meal no hungrier than

 usual.
 With hunger pangs squelched, you'll be better able to pass up the